mxsxs2/Year-3-Eliza-web-app-in-GO/README.md

 # Eliza Web App
-Eliza written in GO language as a web app, with a simple HTML/JS chat.
+Eliza chat bot written in GO language as a web app, with a simple HTML/JS chat.

 ### How to install and run GO